rranelli/rranelli.github.io/_drafts/building-a-repository-cloner-with-bash.md

   | parallel
 ```

-Executing the version with all of the repositories we now get:
+Executing the version with all the repositories we now get:

 ```sh
 Cloning into 'gurusp38concruby'...